KeithHayes/AmatureBlockChainExperiment/README.md

 ## Goal

 A text block is constructed with an embedded 16 bit CRC (Cyclic Redundancy Check) and a data byte 'shine' that with the CRC makes a unique block signature.
 The data byte and CRC are selected to be lowest in magnitude by the mining operation which provides a unique identifier.
-Only the shiniest coin has value allowing a block to be checked.
+Only the shiniest block has value, allowing a block to be checked.

 The project was built using Visual Studio Code with C++, CMake Plugins for a dev environment running Linux Mint 20.